Articles by The Professional Trustee Team

 This title says it all.
 Money spenders are those citizens who like to spend like there's no tomorrow.
 Budgeting is not a word that features in their vocabulary.
 They are chic people who like to buy all the latest gadgets.
 They don't keep up with the Jones, they set the benchmark the Jones need to step up to.

 They are often outgoing, generous, big picture people.
 This of course has its downsides.
 They have no fear when it comes to getting into debt and because they don't have a handle on all the little details, their debt levels can spiral out of control.
 Additionally because they have a reasonably large appetite for debt, they will frequently take risks and step where angels would fear to tread.

 Of all the money personalities, these people are most in touch with themselves and how they view money.
 They are diligent, enquiring and tenacious in personality.
 They know where there money goes.
 They like to save and invest.
 They enjoy learning about money and how they should put their money to work.

-A downside to Money Amassers is that they can spend a lot of time analysising a situation.
+A downside to money amassers is that they can spend a lot of time analysing a situation.
 This is due to their risk profile.
 Commonly they are intolerant of risk and thus fail to reap the rewards that investment can bring along.

 If you can understand your own money personality, you will be able to see how your personal characteristics impact on your financial well being.